hgaibor/AutoHotkey-HGE-Scripts/USAGE-GUIDE.md

 ```

-[OpenWebSiteWithInput] section
+[ShowOpenWebSiteWithInput] section
 -------------------------
+This function is an enhancement of previous `ShowOrRunWebSite()` function, which allows to enter inputs in order to incorporate them in the final website URL.
-To avoid duplicating browser command info, and for simplification, `OpenWebSiteWithInput` function will use one of the declared browser profiles available at the `[Defined browsers]` section
+It was refactored to avoid duplicating browser command info; for simplification, `ShowOpenWebSiteWithInput` function will use one of the declared browser profiles available at the `[Defined browsers]` section.

+If you do not need to open a WebSite requesting inputs, just omit those entries at the `.ini` file entry and it will open the website with the defined BaseUrl

 ### Variables description
-- **MyWebsite-SiteName=** --> Descriptive name for the site that will be opened
+- **MyWebsite-SiteName=** (required) --> Descriptive name for the site that will be opened
-- **MyWebsite-BrowserProfile=** --> ID of the Browser defined at `[Defined browsers]`, ID will be the first part entered before the **-** symbol (example, for `Default-DefinedBrowserExe` the ID would be **Default**).
+- **MyWebsite-BrowserProfile=** (optional) --> ID of the Browser defined at `[Defined browsers]`, ID will be the first part entered before the **-** symbol (example, for `Default-DefinedBrowserExe` the ID would be **Default**).
+If this parameter is not set here, it will use the value from the parameter `BrowsersProfile-DefaultProfile` defined at the `[GeneralSettings]` section.
-- **MyWebsite-OpenTarget=** --> Accepted values are `New_Tab` and `New_Window`, those keywords will use the proper command defined on the selected Browser profile which was defined on `[Defined browsers]` as the command would not be the same among different browsers
+- **MyWebsite-OpenTarget=** (optional) --> Accepted values are `New_Tab` and `New_Window`, those keywords will use the proper command defined on the selected Browser profile which was defined on `[Defined browsers]` as the command would not be the same among different browsers.
+If not set, it will take the default value of `New_Tab`.
-- **MyWebsite-AhkSearchWindowTitle=** --> Use the `DO_NOT_SEARCH` value to disable searching and focus of current similar existing windows.
+- **MyWebsite-AhkSearchWindowTitle=** (optional) --> If not defined it will take the default value of `DO_NOT_SEARCH` which will disable searching and focus of current similar existing windows.
   Search will work only if the WebSite page is on an active tab on a browser window, and its title contains the set of characters defined here. that can allow to search and group pages.
-- **MyWebsite-AhkGroupName=** --> Use the `DO_NOT_GROUP` along the `XXXX-AhkSearchWindowTitle` to disable searching and focus of current similar existing windows.
+- **MyWebsite-AhkGroupName=** (optional) --> If not defined it will take the default value of `DO_NOT_GROUP`.
+This default value along the `XXXX-AhkSearchWindowTitle` will disable searching and focus of current similar existing windows.
   If the `MyWebsite-OpenWebSiteOperation` is `Copy_URL` it will search and focus the existing window matching this title before asking for an input and generating the URL.
-- **MyWebsite-OpenWebSiteOperation=** --> Available options are `Open_Website` and `Copy_URL`
+- **MyWebsite-OpenWebSiteOperation=** (required) --> Available options are `Open_Website` and `Copy_URL`
-- **MyWebsite-BaseUrl=** --> URL that will be opened, you define as many placeholders as you require, these will be replaced with the inputs requested on the variables below:
+- **MyWebsite-BaseUrl=** (required) --> URL that will be opened, you define as many placeholders as you require, these will be replaced with the inputs requested on the variables below:
-- **Input folder definition**
+- **Input variables definition**
-  The function related to `[OpenWebSiteWithInput]` will use the three variables below to request an input, then it will remove the unwanted characters defined in the RegEx expresion, and finally replace the resulting text with the placeholder present at `MyWebsite-BaseUrl` parameter which is defined on the last expression below
+  The function related to `[ShowOpenWebSiteWithInput]` will use the three variables below to request an input, then it will remove the unwanted characters defined in the RegEx expression, and finally replace the resulting text with the placeholder present at `MyWebsite-BaseUrl` parameter which is defined on the last expression below
+  You can declare a WebSite with no inputs, but if you need to request 1 or more input, each of them requires to have the 3 parameters listed below, replace 1 with an increasing, continuous number.
 	- **MyWebsite-NameInput1=** --> Descriptive name that will be shown when requesting the input
 	- **MyWebsite-RegExDeleteFromInput1=** -->  Sanitize regEx expression to **SEARCH AND DELETE** matching ocurrences from entered input. **Example:** (Case insensitive `i)` ) remove everything not being a digit, and first 0 from the entered input `"i)[^\d]|^0"`
 	- **MyWebsite-RegExInsertInput1=** --> RegEx expression to **SEARCH AND REPLACE** the same text as the placeholder entered at `MyWebsite-BaseUrl` parameter. **Example:** RegEx to match the placeholder *{REPLACE_INPUT1}* present at *MyWebsite-BaseUrl* `"i)\{REPLACE_INPUT1\}"`